Chat is the new “help center”: useful, but not where products win

 Key Takeaway

-Agentic pricing works when it mirrors how customers experience value: fewer touches, faster cycles, lower error rates.
-If you can’t explain your price in “dollars per resolved outcome,” you’re likely selling a feature, not a product.
+Agentic pricing works only if it matches lived value: fewer human touches, faster cycles, fewer mistakes.
+If you can’t explain your price as “cost per resolved outcome,” you’re selling a feature.